muskanTaza/Dash.Readme-docs/docs/Security/mutli-factor-authentication-coming-soon.md

 ---
 title: Mutli Factor Authentication - Coming Soon
 excerpt: >-
-  Multi-Factor Authentication (MFA) is now enabled for all Tazapay accounts.
+  Multi-Factor Authentication (MFA) will soon be enabled for all Tazapay accounts.
 MFA adds an additional layer of security when accessing your account.
-You’ll now need to complete MFA when logging in or performing sensitive actions.
+You’ll need to complete MFA when logging in or performing sensitive actions.
 deprecated: false
 hidden: false
 metadata: